djdt/spcal/docs/source/background/thresholds.rst

 The Poisson thresholding typically used for spICP-MS is not valid for spICP-ToF, as is easily established by looking at spICP-ToF data.
 Unlike data from a quadrupole instrument, this data is non-integer.
-To achieve sufficient resolution a time-of-flight instrument cannot be operated in pulse-counting mode, where the electron pulses from indiviual ions are counted as discrete (integer) events [2]_ .
+To achieve sufficient resolution a time-of-flight instrument cannot be operated in pulse-counting mode, where the electron pulses from individual ions are counted as discrete (integer) events [2]_ .
-Instead, the detectors in TOFs use the raw output of fast analouge-to-digital converters and this exposes the variation in current produced by an electron multiplier for a single ion, known as the pulse-height distribution (PHD) or single-ion area (SIA) [3]_ .
+Instead, the detectors in TOFs use the raw output of fast analogue-to-digital converters and this exposes the variation in current produced by an electron multiplier for a single ion, known as the pulse-height distribution (PHD) or single-ion area (SIA) [3]_ .
 The result of multiple ions striking the detector is therefore a Poisson sampling of the PHD, where each ion may produce a range of values.

 .. _sia: